-If you wish to have a change made in the devel branch (aka the trunk) also available in the current release branch, you first need to take note of the revision number from your commit, for example,
+If you wish to have a bug-fix made in the devel branch also available in the current release branch, you first need to take note of the revision number from your commit, for example,

 You’ll need to have checked out the branches subdirectory, which is separate from trunk.
 If you have only checked out the madman subdirectory previously, you’ll need to also check out the appropriate branch subdirectory: